As any credentialing board committed to the public’s protection will recognize, a test is but one step on the journey of lifelong learning.

 Some organizations have designed more elaborate processes, like performance in practice (PIP) assessments.
 Due to the administrative burden of collecting and sharing patient data, these assessments have received considerable practitioner pushback.

-And still others rely on a continuing education program to ensure continuous competence.
+Still others rely on a continuing education program to ensure continuous competence.
 These CE programs have faced the criticism that their design lacks rigor and relevance.

 These struggles can cause credentialing boards to eschew these options entirely, often without replacing them.
 Longitudinal assessments present an alternative to these recertification models, one that removes burdens for practitioners without sacrificing rigor.